mjordan/islandora_workbench_docs/docs/fields.md

 * `uid`: The Drupal user ID to assign to the node and media created with the node.
 Optional.
 Only available in `create` tasks.
 If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).
 * `created`: The timestamp to use in the node's "created" attribute and in the "created" attribute of the media created with the node.
 Optional, but if present, it must be in format 2020-11-15T23:49:22+00:00 (the +00:00 is the difference to Greenwich time/GMT).
 Only available in `create` tasks.
 If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).

-## Content type-specific fields
+### Content type-specific fields

-For other Drupal fields, the column headings in the CSV file must match machine names of fields that exist in the target Islandora content type.
+These fields correspond directly to fields configured in Drupal nodes, and data you provide in them populates their equivalent field in Drupal entities.
+The column headings in the CSV file must match machine names of fields that exist in the target node content type.
 Fields' machine names are visible within the "Manage fields" section of each content type's configuration, here circled in red:

 ![Field machine names](images/field_machine_names.png)

 These field names, plus the fields indicated in the "Required fields" section above, are the column headers in your CSV file.

-## Single and multi-valued fields
+#### Single and multi-valued fields

 Drupal allows for fields to have a single value, a specific maximum number of values, or unlimited number of values.

-### Single-valued fields
+#### Single-valued fields

 In your CSV file, single-valued fields simply contain the value, which, depending on the field type, can be a string or an integer.
 For example, using the fields defined by the Islandora Defaults module for the "Repository Item" content type, your CSV file could look like this: